Fluticasone Nasal SprayPronunciation

 Your nasal spray should be cleaned at least once a week.
 To do this:

-- Remove the dust cover and then gently pull upwards to free the nasal applicator.
+- Remove the dust cap and then gently pull upwards to free the nasal applicator.

-- Wash the applicator and dust cover under warm tap water.
-Allow to dry at room temperature, then place the applicator and dust cover back on the bottle.
+- Wash the applicator and dust cap under warm tap water.
+Allow to dry at room temperature, then place the applicator and dust cap back on the bottle.

 - If the nasal applicator becomes blocked, it can be removed as above and left to soak in warm water.
 Rinse with cold tap water, dry, and refit.
 Do not try to unblock the nasal applicator by inserting a pin or other sharp object.